dailydotdev/daily/README.md

 ![Daily in development mode](/assets/setting&#32;up&#32;/daily&#32;in&#32;development&#32;mode.png)

 For Firefox, you can follow [this guide](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).
-Similarly, you can run all the other Daily apps.
+Similarly, you can run all the other daily.dev apps.
 Each app has a readme file in its repo to help you get started.

 ## 🙌 Want to Contribute?

 We are open to all kind of contributions.
 If you want to:
-* 🤔 Share an idea
+* 🤔 Suggest a feature
 * 🐛 Report an issue
 * 📖 Improve documentation
 * 👨‍💻 Contribute to the code